voximity/dartsicord/README.md

 }
 ```

+## Making a big bot

+So you're writing a big bot with dartsicord...
+First off, good luck, have fun.
+Second off, might want to consider taking a look at my Discord Bots List API library for Dart, [dbldart](https://github.com/voximity/dbldart).

+If you are writing a cool bot with my library, let me know on Discord in the dartsicord server, or email me at [vox@voximity.net](mailto:vox@voximity.net).

 ## Contributing

 Feel free to fork and contribute.
 Try to keep my style of code, or else I might get mad.
 That means double quotes and decent organization.
 I'll still probably fix any consistency issues after you've made a pull request.